10 Foods That Lower Cholesterol and Support Heart Health

-At Summit Healthcare, our commitment to exceptional, compassionate care includes offering Medical Nutrition Therapy (MNT) to help patients take control of their cholesterol through personalized dietary strategies.
-Through one-on-one counseling, our registered dietitians collaborate with patients and their care teams to create custom nutrition plans that support long-term heart health and empower individuals to make lasting, health-promoting changes.
+At Summit Healthcare, our commitment to exceptional, compassionate care includes Medical Nutrition Therapy (MNT) for patients who want to improve their cholesterol through personalized dietary strategies.
+During one-on-one counseling, our registered dietitians collaborate with each patient and their medical team to establish a practical nutrition plan that supports lasting, heart-healthy changes.

 1. Oats